runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 # Lesson 1.3: BNF Syntax and Parser Generation

-The purpose of this lesson is to explain the full syntax and semantics of **productions** in K, as well as how productions and other syntactic **sentences** can be used to define grammars for parsing both rules and programs.
-In this context, you'll also learn about two additional types of productions, **brackets** and **tokens**.
+In this lesson we will introduce more key aspects of the syntax and semantics of **productions** in K, and show how these, along with other syntactic **sentences** can be used to define grammars for parsing both rules and programs.
+In this context, you'll also learn about two additional types of productions, **brakets** and **tokens**.

 ## K's approach to parsing

 K's grammar is divided into two components: one **outer syntax** and one **inner syntax**.
+Outer syntax refers to the parsing of **requires**, K's grammar is divided into two components: one **outer syntax** and one **inner syntax**.
 Outer syntax refers to the parsing of **requires**, **modules**, **imports**, and **sentences** in a K definition.
 Inner syntax